General requirements for a meeting

 - checking (and usually signing) the minutes of previous meetings;

-- keeping time (important – to ensure the meeting gets through its business in the allocated time.
+- ensuring the meeting gets through its business in the allocated time.
 This may involve limiting the time members get to speak;

 - dealing with the order of business;

-- receiving motions and putting them to the vote;
+- receiving motions, putting them to the vote and declaring the result;

 - making sure decisions are reached on issues discussed and that everyone understands what the decisions are; and